prisma/prisma/docs/glossary.md

 - Payload

-Determines what fields of a model are returned in a Photon API call.
+Determines what fields of a model are returned in a Prisma Client JS API call.
 By default, the [selection set](./photon/api.md#selection-sets) contains the fields of the following types:

 - non-lazy [scalar fields](./data-modeling.md#scalar-types)
 - enums
 - [embed](./data-modeling.md#embeds) fields

-The selection set can be manipulated by passing the [`select`](./photon/api.md#select-exclusively-via-select) or [`include`](./photon/api.md#include-additionally-via-include) option to a Photon API call.
+The selection set can be manipulated by passing the [`select`](./photon/api.md#select-exclusively-via-select) or [`include`](./photon/api.md#include-additionally-via-include) option to a Prisma Client JS API call.

 ### Type modifier